The Figurative Language: I.A. Richards

 (Download Teacher's Class Notes)

-- Task: Do verbal analysis of the poem / song / film song lyric / hymns / devotional songs or any poetic expression in any language.
+- Task 2: After classroom discussion, you are supposed to write a blog on 'verbal analysis' of the poem / song / film song lyric / hymns / devotional songs or any poetic expression in any language of your own choice.
 Keep in mind the kinds of misunderstanding discussed in the essay 'Figurative Language'.
 Based on the analysis given in the essay, give your comments on the poetic expression selected by you.
 Post the original work along with your comments on your personal blog.
 Share the link of this blog-post in the COMMENTS below this blog-post.
 In the comment, write an 'ABSTRACT' of your blog-post along with link of the post.
+Also submit the link of the blogpost in Google Classroom.